Athletics vs Tigers Odds, Spread, and Total

 Athletics vs Tigers Betting Trends

+- The total has gone UNDER in four of the Athletics' last five games.

-- Athletics are 3-15 SU in their last 18 games on the road.
+- Athletics is 4-1 SU in its last five games on the road.

 - Athletics are 16-4 SU in their last 20 games when playing on the road against Detroit.

-- The total has gone OVER in five of Detroit's last five games at home.
+- The total has gone OVER in seven of Detroit's last eight games at home.

-- Detroit is 4-16 SU in its last 20 games when playing at home against the Athletics.

 Athletics vs Tigers Injury Reports